wp-plugins/breezing-forms/readme.txt

 [Documentation](http://crosstec.de/en/support/breezingforms-documentation.html "View Documentation") |
 [Support Forum](http://crosstec.de/en/forums/51-breezingforms-for-wordpress.html)

-[Breezing Forms](http://crosstec.de/en/wordpress-forms-download.html) is a professional form builder to create custom forms for WordPress and is suited for both, beginners and experts.
+[Breezing Forms](http://crosstec.de/en/wordpress-forms-download.html) is a professional form builder to create contact forms and any kind of custom forms for WordPress you can think of.
+Breezing Forms is suited for both, beginners and experts.
 You may create from simple to very sophisticated and complex multi step forms as it provides a clever interface to add and manage form elements quickly -- while quick means easy.

 Breezing Forms supports responsiveness and theme support but it also gives you the ability to display your form optimized for mobile devices.